1. The Parents

-*Option 1: Travel to Nigeria, completing the bonding and court period in about 6 weeks (if married both parents must be present for this period).
+*Option 1: Travel to Nigeria, completing the bonding and court period in about six weeks (if married, both parents must be present for this period).
 Apply for and obtain the child’s passport and remain in Nigeria until the child’s visa appointment is scheduled.
 The child must go to an Embassy doctor appointment, and the adoption is finalized at the Embassy visa appointment.

-Your adoption service provider will guide you through either option, including the resources that they offer (if any) in-country and the providers with whom they work in the state from which you are adopting in Nigeria.
-Wait times for a child’s visa typically run at least 12 months, or longer.
-It should be noted that there are no stated time frames in which the Embassy will issue said visa.
+Your adoption service provider will guide you through either option, including the resources they offer (if any) in-country and the providers with whom they work in the state where you are adopting in Nigeria.
+Wait times for a child’s visa typically run at least 12 months or longer.
+It should be noted that there are no stated time frames in which the Embassy will issue the said visa.

 6. The Program

 Nigeria is NOT a member of the Hague Convention.
-Therefore, it is strongly recommended that prospective parents only work with a reputable adoption service provider with an established relationship with the Nigerian state’s social welfare office (usually named the Ministry of Women Affairs and Social Development).
+Therefore, prospective parents are strongly recommended to work only with a reputable adoption service provider with an established relationship with the Nigerian state’s social welfare office (usually named the Ministry of Women Affairs and Social Development).